However, you might want to look at other natural remedies that might help improve your health.

 If you have been told that you suffer from tight calf muscles, which can also be an added cause and complication for your PF, you can use your essential oil rub to massage that area too.

-Another popular way to use oils is to add a few drops to a bowl of warm water or in your bath.
+Another popular way to use oils is to add a few drops to a bowl of warm water (to make a soothing foot soak) or in your bath.
 You can put your feet in the bowl of water and soak them, or relax in the bath as you would do normally.

 Remember to dilute your essential oils with “carrier” to activate the benefits.